yellobyte/ESP32-DevBoards-Getting-Started/README.md

 ; 0 no debug output, 1 errors, 2 warnings, 3 infos, 4 debug info, 5 verbose
 build_flags = -DCORE_DEBUG_LEVEL=4
 ```
 7) Disables any activity on COM signals RTS and/or DTR.
 Required by some ESP32 dev boards to enable serial output (e.g. ESP32-CAM-MB board).
 However, this setting prevents the IDE from selecting boot modes and performing automatic software uploads to the board.
-In this case you must start the upload while pressing the "flash" button for a few seconds.
+In this case you must start the upload while pressing the boot mode button (usually named BOOT, PRG or IO0) for a few seconds.
 ```
 monitor_rts = 0
 monitor_dtr = 0